 When you listen to Musiq, you know he is a musical talent.
-When you meet the man be hid the Musiq you realize there’s more to him than what you hear.
-The Image Of Magazine ran a special feature last year during Breast Cancer Awareness month and thought we’d remind you of who he is and why he is still “Just Being A Real Man”.
+When you meet the man behind the Musiq you realize there’s more to him than what you hear.
+We recently held a show for Breast Cancer Awareness month and it reminded me of what Musiq Soulchild has accomplished and why he is still “Just Being A Real Man”.
+Here’s the article…

 Musiq Soulchild… Just Being A Real Man

 The one thing that stood out the most about Musiq was his kindness and giving.
 After the show at the 4th And B, we spoke with him personally about some of the things he has done and achievements in music.
 He stated to me that he appreciated that I book him to do the show… a full show with a band and everything.
 He said that most acts and venues are so into the appearance and not the talent of performing.
 He thinks that waters down the industry and true music.
 He also said he only had 30 minutes after the show to do pictures, without a fee charge by the way, with a select few fans.
 Well he actually stayed for an hour taking pictures with anyone who came to the photo room and spoke with them on a personal level.

 That leads me to this.
 I also found out that he was an ambassador for the Susan G. Komen For the Cure.
 He spoke about being a part of the movement and said he was honored to be a part of it.

 (2010) Musiq Soulchild recently announced his new role as an Ambassador for Susan G. Komen for the Cure, Circle of Promise, a movement designed to further engage black women around the globe in the fight against breast cancer.